 Presentation of results of the research on the competencies for advanced roles of the TR

-Based on the research undertaken in the WP, the results are going to be presented to the scientific community and stakeholders in a national and international conference.
+Based on the research undertaken in the WP, the results were presented to the scientific community and stakeholders in a national and international conference.

-This will aim to reach TR and decision makers who attend conferences at international level, boosting the dissemination of the results to increase the implementation of these recommendations.
+This aimed to reach TR and decision makers who attend conferences at international level, boosting the dissemination of the results to increase the implementation of these recommendations.

 Curriculum of the webinar sessions regarding underdeveloped skills on advanced roles

 Increase in awareness of underdeveloped advanced roles skills.
-The research produced during this WP will lead to the dissemination of the results through publications and presentations.
-Both outputs will allow to raise awareness of the existing gap in skills in advanced roles of the TRs.
+The research produced during this WP led to the dissemination of the results through publications and presentations.
+Both outputs allowed to raise awareness of the existing gap in skills in advanced roles of the TRs.